A Framework for Conditional Statement Technical Debt Identification and Description: Evaluation

 \subsubsection{Data collection}

+To train our framework, we need to prepare a dataset of code-comment pairs, where some of the pairs are \ac{satd} pairs and some of them are not.
+Since conditional statements are said to be error-prone program elements~\cite{10.1007/s10664-013-9282-8,10.1109/TSE.2016.2560811,9193975}, this study focuses on conditional statement and comment pairs.

 Code comments were collected with the same procedure in the previous study~\cite{id1288}, which had targeted active software development repositories on GitHub.
 We targeted repositories written in Java.
-Active software development repositories were selected from the GHTorrent datasets\footnote{MySQL database dump 2018-04-01 from \url{http://ghtorrent.org/downloads.html}.}~\cite{Gousios:2013:GDT:2487085.2487132} with the following criteria~\cite{id1288}: (i) more than 500 commits (the same threshold used in previous work~\cite{Aniche:2018:CSM:3238579.3238606}), and (ii) at least 100 commits in the most active two years (to remove long-term less active projects and short-term repositories, which may not be software development projects~\cite{Munaiah:2017:CGE:3147777.3147808}).
+Active software development repositories were selected from the MySQL dabase dump 2018-04-01 of GHTorrent datasets~\cite{Gousios:2013:GDT:2487085.2487132} with the following criteria~\cite{id1288}: (i) more than 500 commits (the same threshold used in previous work~\cite{Aniche:2018:CSM:3238579.3238606}), and (ii) at least 100 commits in the most active two years (to remove long-term less active projects and short-term repositories, which may not be software development projects~\cite{Munaiah:2017:CGE:3147777.3147808}).

-From the collected 4,995 Java repositories, single comments and just behind conditional statements were collected as pairs of code and comments.
+From the collected 4,995 Java repositories, single comments and the conditional statements immediately following them were collected as pairs of code and comment.
 By analysing the \ac{ast} of each source file with an ANTLR4-based Java parser, ``outermost'' \texttt{if}-statements were identified.
 We ignored inner conditional statements enclosed in another \texttt{if}-statement.
 A sequence of \texttt{else-if} (e.g. \texttt{if-else-if-else-if ...else}) is regarded as a single \texttt{if}-statement.
 An \texttt{if}-statement is linked to a comment if the comment satisfies the following two conditions: (i) It appears between the \texttt{if} keyword and its previous non-comment token, and (ii) The character position in line is the same as the \texttt{if}-statement.
 Although multiple comments may link to an \texttt{if}-statement, we removed them from our dataset.

 From the extracted comments, we prepare \ac{satd} and non-\ac{satd} comments using the following keywords shown in the previous study~\cite{huang2018identifying}. \begin{itemize} \item \ac{satd} comments: including at least one of the common 14 single keywords of \textit{todo}, \textit{fixme}, \textit{hack}, \textit{workaround}, \textit{yuck}, \textit{ugly}, \textit{stupid}, \textit{nuke}, \textit{kludge}, \textit{retarded}, \textit{barf}, \textit{crap}, \textit{silly}, and \textit{kaboom}. \item Non-\ac{satd} comments: excluding all the above 14 keywords and other frequently appearing 22 keywords of \textit{implement}, \textit{fix}, \textit{ineffici}, \textit{xxx}, \textit{broken}, \textit{ill}, \textit{should}, \textit{need}, \textit{here}, \textit{better}, \textit{why}, \textit{method}, \textit{could}, \textit{work}, \textit{probabl}, \textit{not}, \textit{move}, \textit{more}, \textit{make}, \textit{code}, \textit{but}, and \textit{author}. \end{itemize} We obtained 5,313 \ac{satd} code-comment pairs and 839,431 non-\ac{satd} code-comment pairs.
 In the collected 5,313 \ac{satd} pairs, there are 2,851 distinct comment contents.